javaguru/nexus-backend/README.md

 `mvn clean install`

-with Java, Embedded Tomcat and custom embedded Tomcat Container (Profile withTomcat) and NativeMemoryTracking:
+- With Java, Embedded Tomcat and custom embedded Tomcat Container (Profile withTomcat) and NativeMemoryTracking:

 `java -Dspring.profiles.active=withTomcat -XX:NativeMemoryTracking=summary -jar nexus-backend\target\nexus-backend.war`

-with Java, Development environment, Embedded Tomcat and  custom embedded Tomcat Container, and NativeMemoryTracking:
+- With Java, Development environment, Embedded Tomcat and  custom embedded Tomcat Container, and NativeMemoryTracking:

 `java -Denvironment=development -Dspring.profiles.active=withTomcat -XX:NativeMemoryTracking=summary -jar nexus-backend\target\nexus-backend.war`

 💡 Note: The Tomcat profile enables a custom Embedded Tomcat Container with Security Constraints (equivalent to a web.xml file) and loads a predefined embedded tomcat-user.xml file.
 I recommend externalizing your own tomcat-user.xml file, see next part the configuration.

+- With Java and a Java KeyStore SSL TrustStore, Development environment, Embedded Tomcat and  custom embedded Tomcat Container, and NativeMemoryTracking:

+If you are using the Tomcat HTTPS connector, the JKS file must be filled with the certificate of the SSL domain postman-echo.com or others to communicate via the HTTP TLS/SSL protocol.

+`java -Djavax.net.ssl.trustStore=/root/.keystore -Djavax.net.ssl.trustStorePassword=changeit -Denvironment=development -Dspring.profiles.active=withTomcat -XX:NativeMemoryTracking=summary -jar nexus-backend\target\nexus-backend.war`

+💡 Note: Enable the Tomcat connector HTTPS and configure the SSL port 8443 in the config

-with Maven, we need change dir to /nexus-backend (prerequisite compile the project):
+- With Maven, we need change dir to /nexus-backend (prerequisite compile the project):

 `cd nexus-backend`

 And run Spring-boot (-XX:NativeMemoryTracking=summary for monitored Native Memory Tracking for ONNX Neural Network):

 `mvn spring-boot:run -Dspring-boot.run.jvmArguments="-Denvironment=development -Dspring.profiles.active=withTomcat -XX:NativeMemoryTracking=summary"`

 ### 🚀 The Nexus-Backend Configuration